 Each year, the population and number of properties grows in Cobourg and MPAC provides an estimate of what that will be.
 Since these extra properties will be taxed, this growth amount provides additional tax revenue.
 So when the Town calculates what the tax levy should be to get the required revenue, the growth amount is taken into account.
 For example: if the budget increases by 5% and the growth is 2% then the tax levy need only increase by 3% to get the required 5% additonal revenue.

 Here are the major amounts per month of Cobourg's spending for 2023 (does not include County or School Board)

 |Service Cost per Month|

-Total amount charged per month to average taxpayer for all of Cobourg's services = $196.16 or $2354 per year.
-(This information taken from Town's 2022 Tax Information supplied with tax bill.)
+Total amount charged per month to average taxpayer for all of Cobourg's services = $210.09 or $2,521 per year.
+(This information taken from Town's 2023 Tax Information supplied with tax bill.)
 Note that added to your total bill are the County and School board taxes.
 The town's taxes in 2023 were 57% of the total.